gilbsgilbs/babel-plugin-i18next-extract/README.md

 - [x] Explicitely disable extraction on a specific file sections or lines using comment hints.
 - [x] … and more?

-## Usage with create-react-app

-TODO: It should be enough to use babel-preset-react-app and declare the plugin in babelrc, but I have to check this out.

 ## Configuration

 | Option | Type | Description | Default |